 • Breathing comfort

 You can also track your resting heart rate before and after a session, or observe trends over several days.
-HRV can provide additional context, but it's best used as a broad indicator – not a precise measure for single exercises.
+HRV may offer insights into physiological regulation, though it's best viewed as one indicator among many rather than a definitive measure for individual breathing sessions.

 If you're curious how breathing relates to heart rate, see how breathing exercises may influence resting heart rate.